Hamsterland/Uchuumaru/README.md

 There is no premium.

 ### Invite
 There is no invite either.
-See the README instructions on running your own instance.
+See the instructions below on running your own instance.

 ### Support
 Seek answers for your God.
 Sorry, atheists.